Neurology - Epilepsy Surgery

 The Neurosurgeon will discuss the details of your surgery with you beforehand.
 There are three main types of epilepsy surgery which we do at Salford Royal Hospital.

-If you have Temporal Lobe Epilepsy, then we remove a part of your brain called the temporal lobe and two specific structures called the hippocampus and amygdala.
-This is called a ‘Temporal Lobectomy with amygdalo-hippocampectomy’.
+If the test results confirm that your seizures start from the temporal lobe, then we remove a part of your brain called the anterior temporal lobe and two specific structures called the hippocampus and amygdala.

-Epilepsy can be caused by large amounts of damage to only one side of your brain.
-If this is the cause of your epilepsy then we can disconnect the damaged side of your brain from the normal side.
-This is called a ‘Hemispherotomy’.
+If the test results show that there is damage to one half of your brain which is causing seizures, then we can disconnect the damaged side of your brain from the normal side.

 This is usually done with people who also have a long history of weakness down one side of the body caused by the damage to the opposite side of the brain.